lehzhu/reaction/fixtures/nesting/README.md

 * Don't add `package.json` to the `src/shared` folder.
 For example, if you want to use an npm React component inside `src/shared`, you should add it to both `src/modern/package.json` and `src/legacy/package.json` instead.
 You can use different versions of it but make sure your code works with both of them — and that it works with both Reacts!
 * Don't use React outside of the `src/modern`, `src/legacy`, or `src/shared`.
 Don't add React-related libraries outside of `src/modern/package.json` or `src/legacy/package.json`.
 * Remember that `src/shared` is where you write shared components, but the files you write there are automatically copied into `src/modern/shared` and `src/legacy/shared`, **from which you should import them**.
 Both of the target directories are in `.gitignore`.
-Importing directly from `src/shared` **will not work** because it is ambiguous what `react` refers to in that folder.
+Importing directly from `src/shared` **will not work** because it is ambiguous what `reaction` refers to in that folder.
 * Keep in mind that any code in `src/shared` gets duplicated between the legacy and the modern bundles.
 Code that should not be duplicated needs to be anywhere else in `src` (but you can't use React there since the version is ambiguous).
 * You'll want to exclude `src/*/node_modules` from your linter's configuration, as this demo does in `.eslintignorerc`.